-The verdict is in – the number one way to keep your UPS up and running is to schedule regular maintenance checks.
-Here are three ways UPS maintenance can provide insight into the health and life expectancy of your critical infrastructure – and potentially save your skin in the process.
+The verdict is in: the number one way to keep your uninterruptible power supply (UPS) up and running is to schedule regular maintenance checks.
+Here are three ways UPS maintenance can provide insight into the health and life expectancy of your critical infrastructure—and cover your bases in the process.

 Battery failure is the leading cause of UPS failure.
-However, batteries rarely fail overnight – they typically slowly decay, often giving you time to catch and replace them before they flatline.
+But batteries rarely fail overnight.
+Instead, they typically slowly decay, often giving you time to catch and replace them before they flatline.

-Even if your battery manufacturer says your battery has an expected lifespan of four to five years, it’s still important to regularly schedule maintenance checks.
-Adverse environmental effects, such as storing your UPS in a hot room, incorrect float voltage or repeated battery use can significantly reduce a battery’s projected life.
+Even if your battery manufacturer says your battery has an expected lifespan of four to five years or even longer, it’s still important to regularly schedule maintenance checks.
+Adverse environmental effects, such as storing your UPS in a hot room, incorrect float voltage, or repeated battery use can significantly reduce a battery’s projected life.

-What it comes down to is this: There’s no real way of knowing how much life your battery has left without a maintenance check.
+It comes down to this: There’s no real way of knowing how much life your battery has left without a maintenance check.

-Quality organizations understand that their ability to provide a service or product on time is crucial to building trust with their clients.
-A smart organization that has invested money and effort into designing and installing a mission critical power backup system should also maintain that equipment.
+The best uninterruptible power supply companies understand that their ability to provide a service or product on time is crucial to building trust with their clients.
+A smart organization that has invested money and effort into uninterruptible power supply system design and installing a mission critical power backup system should also maintain that equipment.

 Poorly maintained UPS systems can be hazardous and expensive.
-Regular maintenance and system inspections can greatly reduce the risk of downtime in a facility, directly impacting the bottom line.
+Regular uninterruptible power supply maintenance and system inspections can greatly reduce the risk of downtime in a facility, directly impacting the bottom line.

-Not only does regular maintenance inspections increase uptime and reliability, preventative maintenance can help lower operational costs in two significant ways:
+Not only do regular maintenance inspections increase uptime and reliability, but preventative maintenance can also help lower operational costs in two significant ways:

 1.)
 A maintenance provider should also be a solutions provider, helping you understand if your equipment is operating efficiently and is appropriate for your facility and application.
 A poorly designed or maintained power system can cost your facility thousands in wasted energy every year.